NextDone/lfg/README.md

 - `[~]` - Create a task in progress
 - `;A quick todo` - Create a quick task, where category (none/current) and [ ] are implicit

+Tasks can be created with varying levels of detail, from simple one-line tasks to more complex tasks with nested subtasks, priorities, deadlines, tags, and notes.

 ### 2.3 Task Priorities
 - `$$$` - High priority
 - `$$` - Medium priority